/

 A five-iron bunted down the middle-right was “the perfect line” said James who had led us out to the 1st tee.
 It does turn out to be the perfect start, anything longer would have been in among humps and hollows, leaving an awkward stance.

-WESTERN A TIMELESS CLASSIC
+WESTERN GAILES GOLF CLUB A CLASSIC

 The majority of holes have barely changed since the original 18 were ready for play in May 1898.
 An access road for the harbour necessitated in a new third, fourth and fifth in the 1970s, while the 10th and 17th received slight modification after tank manoeuvres during World War II.
 Other than that, it’s pretty much as you’d have found it around the turn of 20th Century, with deep, punishing rough framing classic links style crumpled fairways and greens that feature both the severest of undulations and the subtlest of borrows.